beckmana/Flashcard-o-matic/README.md

 ---

-All of the screens above will work on two common datasets.
-The datasets are related and at times you will need to work with both datasets to get the screens to work properly.

-While working on these screens, you have both the tests and the screenshots below to act as a guide.
-You can create the screens in any order and are encouraged to organize your code using the "Grouping by route" technique you learned earlier.

-While working on this project, you should:
+This project includes:

-Use well-named variables.
+Well-named variables.
-Build small single responsibility components and functions.
+Small single responsibility components and functions.
-Display a "Not found" message if the user visits a URL that does not exist.
+Displays a "Not found" message if the user visits a URL that does not exist.
-Edit only files inside of the public/src/ directory.
-While working on this project, you should not:

-Change the names of the API functions.
-Edit any of the files outside of the public/src/ directory.
-Change the location of any of the existing files.
-If you feel as though one of your solutions is working but something isn't showing up right on the site or in the tests, reach out for help.

 ---

 ## API
 There are two datasets that are a part of this project: decks and cards.

-You can view all the data inside of the data/db.json file.
+All the data is inside of the data/db.json file.
 Each data set can be accessed via a named property in this file.
 The following is a partial listing of the data in data/db.json:

 ```json
 {